Control fallacies, overgeneralization, and global labeling are a few in the list of common cognitive distortions that may lead to negative thinking.

 The labels assigned are usually negative and extreme.

-For example, you see your new teammate applying makeup before a meeting, and you call them “shallow.”
+You see your new teammate applying makeup before a meeting, and you call them “shallow.”
 Or, they don’t submit a report on time, and you label them “useless.”

 This is an extreme form of overgeneralization that leads you to judge an action without taking the context into account.
 This, in turn, leads you to see yourself and others in ways that might not be accurate.